Henri de Toulouse-Lautrec

 THE EYES OF THE MOULIN ROUGE

-Henri de Toulouse-Lautrec, born in Albi, a small village in the south of France, was in love with Montmartre.
+Henri de Toulouse-Lautrec, born in Albi, was in love with Montmartre.
 Lautrec, a victim from infancy of a disease that punished his bones day and night and arrested the growth of his legs, making him short and deformed, found relief in the cafés of Montmartre!

 It was in these cafés that he met his muse, La Goulue.
 When the Moulin Rouge arrived on the scene he attended the show every evening, drawing the dancers and customers from the corner of a table, accompanied by his eternal glass of absinthe!